 practical negation of the the possibility of any argument from logos.
 See also, TINA.

-Statistics: Using true figures and numbers to “prove” unrelated claims.
+Statistics: The contemporary fallacy of using true figures and numbers to “prove” unrelated claims.

 (e.g. "College tuition costs have actually never been lower.
 When

 percentage of the national debt, the cost of getting a college education is actually far

 lower today than it was in 1965!").
 A corrupted argument from logos, often

 preying on the public's perceived or actual mathematical

 in and of itself somehow becomes insignificant simply because it's a tiny

 percentage of something much larger.
 E.g., a consumer

 who would choke on spending an extra dollar for two cans